-Los Angeles’ budget culinary scene is often just as flavorful as the restaurants with four dollar signs on Yelp.
+Los Angeles’ budget culinary scene is often just as flavorful as the restaurants with four-dollar signs on Yelp.
 Taco trucks are abundant, and a $6 burrito can often serve as both lunch and dinner or a meal for two.
-Other street vendors sling cups of fresh-cut fruit or hot dogs for only a few dollars each.
+Other street vendors sling cups of fresh fruit or hot dogs for only a few dollars each.
 There are also plenty of affordable, independent sit-down restaurants.
 Check Thai Town for hearty portions of noodles and rice dishes.
 Or pop by Little Tokyo, where Kula, a conveyor belt sushi restaurant in the Japanese Village Plaza, offers plates for as cheap as $2 each.
 In the mood for fast food?
 Angelenos adore In-N-Out Burger, where cheeseburgers cost $2.40.

-Tourists can skip the car rental fee and taxi fare by using public transit.
+Tourists can skip the car rental fee and taxi fare by using public transport.
 Those flying into LAX can use the Flyaway Bus to get to various points around Los Angeles and back to the airport for $10 or less.

 Los Angeles’ Metro system consists of both trains and buses.
-Rooming within walking distance from one of the Metro’s train stations will allow visitors access to downtown L.A., Hollywood, Universal Studios, Santa Monica, and several other neighborhoods with ease.
+Rooming within walking distance from one of the Metro’s train stations will allow visitors access to Downtown LA, Hollywood, Universal Studios, Santa Monica and several other neighborhoods with ease.
 Metro fare is $1.75 each way, with free transfers for up to two hours, and a day pass costs $7 – all of which can be purchased from a vending machine at any Metro station.

 For quick rides, Lyft Line is an affordable option, and there are always plenty of cars around to pick up passengers.
 The app will estimate your fare for you before you request a ride.

-Catch a first-run movie on Tuesday or Wednesday at Highland Theatres for only $5, or check out a UCB Comedy show, with locations in both Franklin Village and Hollywood, also for $5 or even for free!
+Catch a first-run movie on Tuesday or Wednesday at Highland Theatres for only $5 or check out a UCB Comedy show, with locations in both Franklin Village and Hollywood, also for $5 or even for free!
 In the mood for live music?
 Villains Tavern in the Arts District has nightly shows on the patio with no cover charge.
 Or be a tourist and head to Hollywood, where people-watching and finding your favorite celebrity’s star on the Walk of Fame should keep you busy for a while.